 to kill rats, its passengers’ baggage steamed to avoid contagion.
 Upon arrival in Hawaii--Charles Furuta's original destination--passengers were not allowed to disembark due to the Black Plague.
 He continued on to the mainland of America.
 There was

+risk and little luxury in ocean travel for those making their journey across the Pacific Ocean to America.
 Walk the beautiful 12-acre grounds and explore the historic buildings at the Heritage Museum to see displays from the Smithsonian and local historical groups, representing the stories of Orange County's pre history---the first Californians---and of the diverse pioneer journeys.
 The exhibits and discussions on Saturday, October 25, are focused on the unique cultures that created Orange County.
+Look for Historic Wintersburg's display in the Rose Garden Lawn, and for a discussion about Historic Wintersburg and Orange County's Japanese pioneers on the steps of the historic Maag House at 1:30 p.m.
+Just prior to this, at 1 p.m., is a performance of taiko drum by the group, Jodaiko, from the University of California - Irvine.

 Historic Wintersburg thanks the Heritage Museum for including the history of Orange County's Japanese pioneers and one of America's 11 Most Endangered Historic Places.
-Our display will highlight the Journey Stories of Historic Wintersburg and volunteers will be available to talk about how you can help save this rare, endangered historic place.
+Our display will highlight the Journey Storiesof Historic Wintersburg and volunteers will be available to talk about how you can help save this rare, endangered historic place.

 Our special thanks to all the sponsors who helped bring the Smithsonian Institution's Journey Stories to Orange County!
 These wonderful sponsors and organizations are helping keep Orange County heritage alive for future generations.